-What is an IRS offer in compromise (OIC) & how can it help with Tax debt?
+What is an IRS offer in compromise?

 An offer in compromise is a settlement or agreement between you and the IRS, where the IRS accepts less than the entire tax bill.
 If you qualify and you make the agreed payments, your tax balance is wiped clean.

-Why does the IRS even consider an offer in compromise?
+Why does the IRS offer this solution?

 There are two types of offers in compromise based on how you decide to pay.